 • Brice Creek Trail is a popular hiking area in the Umpqua National Forest

 Brice Creek Trail (Forest Trail #1403) is one of the most scenic hikes in the Umpqua National Forest.
-In the early 1900s, parts of the trail followed the historic Frank Bryce route, once used to reach the Bohemia Mining District.
+In the early 1900s, parts of the route followed historic routes to the Bohemia Mining District.

-The route winds along Brice Creek through a mossy gorge with small waterfalls, side streams, and clear pools for swimming.
+The route winds through a mossy canyon with small waterfalls, side streams, and clear pools that are popular for swimming.
 If you plan to hike the full distance, consider leaving a shuttle vehicle or bicycle at your endpoint.

-Along the way, you’ll find great spots for photography, picnicking, fishing, swimming, bicycling, and even gold panning.
+Along the way, you’ll find great opportunities for photography, picnicking, fishing, swimming, bicycling, and even gold panning.

 Brice Creek Trailheads and Access Points